The Sacrificial System After Christ's Return

 God's New Temple and Throne

-"And the glory of the Lord come into the house, the way of the gate facing eastward.
+"And the glory of the Lord came into the house, the way of the gate facing eastward.
 And the spirit took me up, and brought me into the inner court; and, behold, the glory of the Lord filled the house!"
 (Ezk.43:4-5 Para.).

 Ezekiel's vision of the glory of God coming into the temple and filling it with his presence is reminiscent of the times when God's glorified presence entered the tabernacle in the wilderness and the temple that Solomon built.